microsoft/psi-samples/Samples/LinuxWebcamWithAudioSample/README.md

 ## Synchronizing the Streams

 As the video and audio streams originate from different devices and are captured at different rates, we will need to synchronize the video and computed audio energy streams in order to correlate the information we will be displaying in each frame.
-We will accomplish this using the `Join` operator.
+Of course, we could simply display each stream independently of the other as messages arrive, but consider the hypothetical case where the images drastically lag behind the audio.
+We would then be associating audio information with image frames from the past.
+In order to avoid this, we will use the `Join` operator to synchronize the streams.

 ```csharp
 var webcamWithAudioEnergy = webcam.Join(acousticFeatures.LogEnergy, RelativeTimeInterval.Past());